Simulations and games in industry education

+Two examples of simulation usage.
+(Left) A factory simulation (Right) A medical simulation.

 Simulation-based learning refers to the use of simulations (models of problems or events) and games as a means to deliver curriculum and education.
 This technique serves as a supplement, or an alternative to traditional classroom education.
 Simulation-based learning arose from the need for more interactive and immersive forms of learning in order to deliver education in high-skill fields, such as manufacturing, healthcare, and aviation.
 In many industrial sectors, risky conditions and occupational hazards make hands-on education difficult to deliver, limiting the scalability of traditional educational methods in industrial settings.
 As such, simulations and games can be used to train workers in a digital environment where there is limited risk to safety and equipment that may be present in the real environment.

 Background

 Simulations, which are used to model certain situations, have been used by humans for many centuries.
 In the 1900s BCE, Ancient Babylonian doctors used clay livers to simulate outcomes of illnesses.
 In the 600s BCE, Laozi (Lao Tzu) wrote of automation machines made of various materials, and historians have described ancient tools used to simulate medical operations and cures.
 In Europe, during the Renaissance, the church periodically forbade human dissections.
 As a result, wax figures were used to train doctors and learned individuals in anatomy.
 In the 18th century, Georg von Langsdorff wrote his doctoral thesis, Phantasmatum Sive Machinarum, which described the use of mannequins to practice obstetric skills.
 In aviation, flight simulators were used to train pilots to fly in fast-changing situations where real-word training was infeasible.
 Pilots used wooden barrels and apparatus to mimic the cockpit.
 After World War Two, Pan American Airways made the Boeing 377 Stratocruiser simulator, which did not have a visual system but was a complete replica of the plane used to simulate civilian flights.